RemyDeWolf/rainbow/README.md

 | my-impl-java | 8785 |
 | my-impl-go | 6315 |

+If the test ran for 10 min, rust was able to do 14,705 computations during that time.

-Maximum value gets 100, and other scores are relative percentages to the maximum value.
+The maximum value gets a score of 100, and the other scores are relative percentages to the maximum value.

 Example:
 | Language | Rainbow Score |